In this Sketchbook Session I demonstrate my approach to drawing a hand.

 If you’re not already, get on my Eye Level mailing list to receive tutorials and instruction about design, drawing and art.

 Do you have questions about drawing, illustration, design principles?
-Ask in the comments below.
-I will respond.
+Ask them in the comments below.